 - Credit Cards and Debit Cards: VISA and MasterCard are widely accepted in Japan – American Express not so much.
 Ensure you tell your bank before you leave your home country that your card may be used in Japan.
 Also bring an ATM debit card to withdraw Japanese yen from your checking account.
 See Getting Money In Kyoto for more information – it’s pertinent to the whole country.

 - Make a copy of all your passport and credit card details: Use your cellphone to take photos of your passport photo page and the back and front of your credit cards.
 Email them to yourself in Gmail or other internet accessible email account.
 Now you have all the details and emergency numbers if you should lose your cards or passport.

 - Wifi and SIM Card access: It’s easy to get your own data-only SIM card in Japan and also find public free wifi in Japan.
 Read our in depth pages about Where to Buy SIM cards in Kyoto and Tokyo.

 - Japan Maps: There’s still no quicker way to get a sense of the big picture than looking at a hardcopy map.
 For Japan, the best commercially available maps are made by Periplus.
 The Periplus Tokyo map is the best English-language map of Tokyo, and their Kyoto map is the best English-language map of Kyoto.
+Likewise, the Periplus Osaka map is the best English-language map of Osaka.
 If you want an all-country map, I recommend their Japan map.
 You will not find anything better in English.

 - Guidebook: Having a real guidebook can be useful in tandem with online information – plus it’s handy to browse on the plane.
 My recommendations are Lonely Planet Japan for the whole country and Lonely Planet Kyoto City guide if you’re just visiting Kyoto and around.
 Yes, I’m biased, because I’ve worked on both books.